ricmmartins/azure-automation/README.md

 ![import](images/import.png)

 Now let's start with some changes.
-I'll change the name in order to be more acurated with the function desired.
+I'll change the name in order to be more acurated with the function desired (command or script to be executed).
 I'll rename the name to **Stop-Nginx** and create an appropriated **description**:

 ![stopnginx](images/stopnginx.png)